geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 Often a test requires some external resource such as a database or a server to operate.
-Such tests should never assume that resource will be available and should skip test execution, rather than fail, when the test is not avaialble.
+Such tests should never assume that resource will be available and should skip test execution, rather than fail, when the test is not available.

 JUnit4 provides a handy way to do this with the ``org.junit.Asssume`` class.
 Methods of the class are called from a ``@Before`` hook or from a test method.
 For example consider the